My Cat Is Sleeping With Their Head Up, Is That Normal? What Science Tells Us

 Why Do Cats Sleep In the Loaf Position?

-In the loaf position, your cat is able to tuck in their legs and tail close to their body with their head popped up in an upright position.
+In the loaf position, your cat can tuck in their legs and tail close to their body with their head popped upright.
 This allows them to conserve heat, protect their vital organs, and stay relaxed.
 This behavior is rooted in their natural predatory instincts that allow them to conserve energy while still being aware of their environment.

 Is It Normal Behavior for Cats to Sleep With Their Head Up?